The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 A robot can only move to a neighbouring planet.
 (Exception granted for special items.)

-There can be several robots in one room, with no upper limit.
+There can be several robots one a planet, with no upper limit.

 You can only see the contents of the planet you are currently in.